HUMANITIES 304

 The Objective:

-One of the goals of this course is that you improve your skills in critical analysis by articulating your original insights and by organizing and polishing formal presentations of them.
-This assignment asks you to identify one significant facet you perceive in one particular 20th-century work and to explore its implications.
-Select an excruciatingly focused angle for, minimally, a four-page manuscript using MLA-style format.
+One of the goals of this course is that you improve your skills in critical analysis by articulating your original insights concerning artistic works and by organizing and polishing formal presentations of these insights and perspectives.
+This assignment asks you to identify one significant feature you perceive as shared by particular 20th-century works from three different arts media, and to explore the implications.
+Select an excruciatingly focused angle for, minimally, a five-page manuscript using MLA-style format.
 You have several options for meeting this objective which can both appeal to your own individual talents and still allow you to package brilliant scholarly analysis in impressive and professional ways.

 The Options:

-Depending on how you work best, you may want the idea first.
-Identify one intriguing facet in one of the works we have examined and explore its implications.
-You are aiming for an excruciatingly focused angle on this facet of the work and will present your analysis in either:
+Identify one intriguing facet that seems to be shared by three of the works we have examined, one work from each of three different art forms (for example: literature, music, and film; or sculpture, ballet, and drama) and explore the implications.
+You are aiming for an excruciatingly focused angle on this facet of the works and will present your analysis in either:

-A) a minimum four-page complete manuscript using MLA-style format and secondary source journal articles (we'll discuss literary research and writing conventions in class);
+A) a minimum five-page complete manuscript using MLA-style format and, optionally, secondary source journal articles (we'll discuss research and writing conventions in class);

 or

-B) another kind of complete project -- such as a web page or other media product -- equivalent in scholarship, analysis, and grunt work to a minimum four-page manuscript;
+B) another kind of complete project -- such as a web page or other media product -- equivalent in scholarship, analysis, and grunt work to a minimum five-page manuscript;

 or